samuel444/AzureCraftChallenge/readme.md

 #### World record recorder

 This code is for the world record.
 What it does is it will receive a message from the timer computer when the time has come through and it will do the < sign to check if the world record was broken and if it was it will set the world record to that time and then it will start displaying that time.

+and displays a message if a new record is set.
+It listens for messages sent by the Timer computer

 ```
 rednet.open("left")